 Measuring the tax gap in the European economy

-- The International Monetary Fund (IMF) estimates: the Finnish VAT gap was 5% in 2014, equal to approximately EUR 1 billion.
+The International Monetary Fund (IMF) estimates: The Finnish VAT gap was 6-8 % of the gross domestic product (GDP).

 - The tax gap in the UK is estimated at approximately GBP 34 billion, or 6% of the theoretical taxes owed in 2015–2016.

 HMRC measuring tax gaps

 - Tax Administration report: for VAT in 2010 the tax gap was EUR 1.4 billion, or approximately 7% of the computational value added taxes owed.

 Developing tax gap estimation methods, final report of the working group

 - Audit Committee 2010: The tax gap in Finland is estimated to be EUR 4–8 billion, or 4–6% of GDP and 7–9% of the total taxes accrued.

 Shadow areas in the grey economy (Finland’s increasingly international grey economy)